a11smiles/WellArchitected-OpenHack/docs/deployment.md

 2. Retrieve your Azure DevOps PAT (see above)
 3. If necessary, create a target Azure subscription
 4. Generate an Azure AUTH file (see above)
-5. Run the command below (it may take 15-20 minutes)
+5. Run the command below

 Assuming you are currently in the `/scripts/tools/Deploy` folder: